Jump to ↓

 • Programmable voice and video with APIs

-$1 per active user hour or $150 flat rate per named user per month Startups and SMBs that need to a flexible, customized solution
+Per-hour pricing from $1 per active user hour, per-user pricing from $150/named user Startups and SMBs that need to a flexible, customized solution

 Genesys